jcjorel/ec2-spot-converter/README.md

                         'running' state.
   --reboot-if-needed    Reboot the new instance if needed.
   --delete-ami          Delete AMI at end of conversion.
-  --skip-elb-drain      Skip draining connection of ELB target before stopping
-                        the instnace.
-  --wait-for-elb-health
+  --check-targetgroups CHECK_TARGETGROUPS [CHECK_TARGETGROUPS ...]
-                        Wait for ELB target registration to be healthy at end of conversion.
+                        List of TargetGroup ARNs to look for instance membership.
+Wildcard '*' means all TargetGroups in the current account and region (WARNING: An account can contain up to 3000 TargetGroups) Default: None (means no TargetGroup membership assesment by default) --wait-for-tg-health  Wait for TargetGroup registration to be healthy at end of conversion.
   --do-not-require-stopped-instance
                         Allow instance conversion while instance is in